Skip to Content

 The Core of File Handling: Basic Operations

 At the heart of file handling are three fundamental actions: opening a file, performing an operation (reading or writing), and closing the file.
-Python provides a simple and robust way to manage this lifecycle.
+Python provides a simple and robust way to manage this entire lifecycle.

 The open() Function: Your Gateway to Files

 The built-in open() function is the starting point for any file interaction.
-It creates a file object (also known as a handle), which provides the methods you need to interact with the file’s contents.
+It creates a file object (also known as a file handle), which provides all the methods you need to interact with the file’s contents.

-The two most important arguments to open() are the file path and the mode.
+The two most important arguments to open() are the file path and the mode:

 file_object = open('path/to/your/file.txt', 'mode')